-This page will take you through the DMAIC process using an example for a furniture manufacturing company – it will take you five minutes or so to read, and give you a basic understand of what DMAIC is about.
+This page explains the DMAIC process (Define -> Measure -> Analyze -> Improve -> Control) using a furniture manufacturing example.
 Here is the Powerpoint File used for making the team charter, Pareto charts, and process flow charts.
 The Gage R&R studies were done with Minitab, and a less sophisticated analysis can be done using an Excel spreadsheet (see our Excel downloads page).

 What is DMAIC?